Godsmith/trainfinity3/README.md

 ## TODO
-- cities can be built on water and mountains
-- improve look of TrackCreationArrow
 - change graphics for end of station, so it can't look like two stations are one large station
 - drag to destroy in Destroy mode